-The research conducted by Mokhberi and Beznosov~\cite{mokhberi2021sok} revealed 17 factors which make secure software development challenging for developers and lead to more vulnerable software.
-These factors can be divided into three groups: (1) human, (2) organizational, (3) technological.
-Among these challenges are extremely low and high confidence level of the developers, insufficient security knowledge, finding security hard to grasp, a lack of security culture, a lack of clear security policy, a lack of effective communication, misuse of security APIs/Libraries and protocols, fear to update and upgrade.
-To overcome these problems, the authors recommend to encourage developers to use security knowledge and create a sense of responsibility, create a security policy and strategies to assist developers, promote a culture of communication between developers and security experts, and motivate developers to advance security knowledge.
+Mokhberi and Beznosov~\cite{mokhberi2021sok} identified 17 factors that challenge secure software development and lead to vulnerabilities.
+These factors can be categorized as human, organizational, and technological.
+Challenges include low and high confidence level among developers, insufficient security knowledge, difficulty to grasp security concepts, lack of security culture and clear security policy, ineffective communication, misuse of security APIs/libraries and protocols, and fear to update and upgrade.
+To address these challenges, the authors recommend encouraging developers to utilize security knowledge and fostering a sense of responsibility, establishing security policies and strategies to support developers, promoting communication between developers and security experts, and motivating developers to enhance their security knowledge.

-All these studies mentioned above show that organizations need to think beyond pure software development activities when engaging in security-by-design.
-Therefore, we need to find auxiliary practices in the presented SSDMs.
+These studies mentioned above highlight the need for organizations to consider practices beyond traditional software development activities when adopting security-by-design approaches.
+Therefore, it is important to identify auxiliary practices within SSDMs.

-To present auxiliary practices, we divide them into several categories.
-At the same time, their categories are interwoven and they are closely related, so auxiliary practices from one category may be also a part of another category.
-For example, practices from the \textit{understanding human behavior} category can also be considered in the \textit{communication process} category.
+To illustrate auxiliary practices, we categorize them into distinct groups.
+However, it is important to note that these categories are interconnected and often overlap, meaning that practices from one category may also apply to another.
+For example, practices within the \textit{understanding human behavior} category can also be relevant to the \textit{communication process} category.